netxms/netxms-doc/admin/installation.rst

    * - Option
      - Description
    * - /CENTRALCONFIG
      - Enable read configuration from server on startup.
 See :ref:`agent_configuration_files_on_server` for more information.
    * - /CONFIGENTRY=value
-     - It can be used to add any parameter to configuration file during initial install.
+     - It can be used to add any parameter to the configuration file during initial install.
        You can specify it multiple times to add multiple lines.
 Section names can be added as well.
    * - /CONFIGINCLUDEDIR=path
      - Set folder containing additional configuration files (will be set in configuration file as ``ConfigIncludeDir``).
    * - /DIR=path
      - Set installation directory (default is ``C:\NetXMS``).